AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 - The second mode will be used to drive the camera output to the HDMI circuit (check _HAS AXI4S SLAVE_)

 #### Clocking
+Let's create a 640x480 RGB 24bpp @ 60Hz video signal.
+The camera will send data coded in YUV422 format.
+That's 307200 pixels per frame, and since each pixel has 24 bits (8 bits for red, green and blue), at 60Hz, the HDMI link will transport 0.44Gbps of "useful" data.

 ![image](https://user-images.githubusercontent.com/58849076/189557644-0d997192-c620-40fd-bc00-4ae6964c0a4e.png)